NazaninNorouzi02/nazaninnorouzi02/README.md

 🎓 B.Sc. in Physics from Sharif University of Technology

 I am interested in **Experimental Particle Physics** and **Computational Physics**.
-I am fascinated by particle colliders, detector reconstruction, and Particle Flow algorithms.
+I am fascinated by particle colliders, event reconstruction in modern detectors, and Particle Flow algorithms.

 Currently, I am working on:

-- 🏗 Future Circular Collider (FCC) using key4hep ecosystem
+- 🎯 Future Circular Collider (FCC) using key4hep ecosystem
 - 📊 ROOT & RDataFrame for collider data analysis
 - 🌊 DUNE experiment using the SPINE reconstruction package